-WATCH: PewDiePie In Hot Water Again: Drops N-Word During PUBG Stream
+WATCH: PewDiePie Drops N-Word During PUBG Stream

 Time will tell whether this latest controversy causes any long-term harm to PewDiePie’s brand, but you can be assured opinions will be plentiful, ranging from outraged, to outrage at the outrage, to arguments regarding free speech versus hate speech.

+In the meantime, Sean Vanaman of Idle Thumbs fame (and one of the developers of the acclaimed Firewatch), has issued a takedown for any Firewatch-related content on PewDiePie’s channel:

-Surely the most anticipated release this week will be PewDiePie’s comment on the matter.
+Surely the most anticipated release this week will be PewDiePie’s official comment on the matter.

 For now, we can look to this video regarding Mr. Pie’s thoughts on the subject at large.